illinoistech-itm/jhajek/tooling-assignments/tooling-assignment-vault/Readme.md

 ## Vagrant Box List

-Take a screenshot of the command: `vagrant box list` to show the ubuntu-server on your local host.
+Take a screenshot of the command: `vagrant box list` to show the vault-server and vault-client Vagrant Boxes.

 ## cat TEST file